camillevalat/Abcd5-website/README.md

 <iframe src="./assets/img/genres_month_line_plot.html" width="100%" height="600"></iframe>

-Action/Adventure takes the stage, captivating audiences with adrenaline-pumping tales in the sizzling months of June, July, and the festive December.
-Thriller aficionados, take note – the fourth month is your golden opportunity to shine, dominating the scene like never before.
+As we can see, Action/Adventure takes the stage, captivating audiences in the months of June, July, and December.
+Thriller lovers, July seems to be your golden opportunity to shine.
 December is the month where Romantic Drama truly stands out among its peers.

-And for those moments when you find yourself in the midst of creative indecision, fear not!
-We've got your back with the ultimate cheat sheet.
+And for those moments when one can be in the midst of creative indecision, here is the ultimate cheat sheet.
 Across all months, the top three genres that consistently steal the spotlight are Action/Adventure, Thriller, and Mystery.
-These genres seem to have the Midas touch, bringing success no matter the season.
+These genres seem, in average, to bring success no matter the season.

 Now, let's talk about timing.
-If you're aiming for those chart-topping moments, mark your calendar for June, September, and December.
-These months stand tall as the shining stars of cinematic success, promising the perfect backdrop for your movie to dazzle and captivate audiences.
+If you are aiming for those chart-topping moments, mark your calendar for June, September, and December.
+These months stand tall as the shining stars of cinematic success, promising the perfect backdrop for your movie to captivate audiences.

 So, whether you're navigating the labyrinth of genres or pondering the calendar months, remember these top picks.
-It's not just about making a movie; it's about making the right moves at the right time.
-Lights, camera, action – let the magic unfold!
+It is not just about making a movie, it is about making the right moves at the right time.

-(fun fact)
+### fun fact

-We've curated a special treat just for you – a graph that unveils the fascinating journey of genres over time.
-Dive into the enchanting realm of filmmaking and witness the ebb and flow of genres, a delightful nugget of insight for all you moviemakers out there.
+We have an interactive graph that unveils the journey of genres over time.
 Because understanding the past is the key to crafting a mesmerizing future in the world of cinema!

 <iframe src="./assets/img/avg_ratings-plot.html" width="100%" height="600"></iframe>